TheLongSentance/chatbot_conversation/README.md

 ## Configuration

+Configuration files can be placed in any of these locations:

+1. Directory specified by `BOTCONV_CONFIG_DIR`
+2. 'config' directory in project root (if it exists)
+3. Current working directory (fallback)

-Edit `/config/config.json` to customize the conversation.
+Edit `config.json` in your chosen configuration directory to customize the conversation.
 Example configuration for a tennis discussion:

 ```json
 {